hpc4cmb/toast/README.md

     $> python setup.py develop --prefix=/somewhere/in/python/path

-Now you can run the test suite (note the "quiet" option to disable annoying from every process):
+Now you can run the test suite (note the "quiet" option to disable annoying messages from every process):

     $> mpirun -np 4 python setup.py -q test